evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 ### Sound system

-One type of sound system is available for the Cadillac OPTIQ AWD.
+The Cadillac OPTIQ AWD comes equipped with one sound system option:

-- With the AKG sound system, you get 19 speakers with a max system output of  watts.
+- **AKG sound system**: This system features 19 speakers and delivers a maximum output of  watts.

-The model has 5 USB-C connections as standard.
+Additionally, the model includes 5 USB-C connections as standard.

 ## Lights